Khaled-Mahmmoud/MyCompetitiveProgramming/Graph/Graph Problems/C _ Check if an undirected graph has cycle.md

-# Check if graph has cycle
+# Check if an undirected graph has cycle

 ```cpp
 vector<vector<int>>adj;